dymmond/lilya/docs/en/docs/docker.md

     ```txt
     lilya
-    uvicorn
+    palfrey
     nginx
     supervisor
     ```

-**As mentioned in these docs, we will be using uvicorn for our examples but you are free to use whatever you want**.
+**As mentioned in these docs, we will be using [palfrey](https://palfrey.dymmond.com) for our examples but you are free to use whatever you want**.

 ### The application